denyadev/lana/README.md

 ## Description

-Designed and developed a beautiful and fully responsive static web application for an Accounting firm in Mississauga.
-Really focused on improving the visual aesthetic of their old website by using common UI/UX principles.
+Designed and developed a fully responsive portfolio for a Graphic Designer.
+Stored the images on a Firebase storage bucket and served using the Firestore Database.

 ## Tech Stack